Visit our Re-post guidelines

 The researchers in this study admitted decades of powerfully positive results using xylitol for preventing cavities in kids' teeth.
 Hundreds of good and Evidence Based studies have shown it works to protect children and adolescents (see for yourself - go to Google Scholar and type in "xylitol" and "caries" and you will see the hundreds of studies showing xylitol's incredible effect on preventing and reversing tooth decay).
 Isn't it fascinating that the ADA and the media appear to have completely ignored those great stories, but picked a negative one and raced it to the NY Times in one day!

 I wish the media had been excited in the 1970s to tell mothers how xylitol prevents transmission of cavities to children (how many teeth would we have saved?) or the study last year that shows how wiping baby teeth during eruption can give long-term protection from cavities.
-I wonder why the ADA could not have commented on this most recent article – explaining what was lacking and using this as the perfect platform to discuss the dental dangers of sipping energy drinks, fruited waters, athletic drinks, juices and sodas.
+I wonder why the ADA could not have commented on this article - explaining what was lacking and using this as the perfect platform to discuss the dental dangers of sipping energy drinks, fruited waters, athletic drinks, juices and sodas.